 So what happened in the intervening half century that makes a 50th anniversary Rupert Hine retrospective worth listening to?
 Well, quite a lot, as it happens.

-Commercially speaking, he's best known as the producer behind some of the 1980s' biggest albums: Tina Turner's Private Dancer and Break Every Rule, Chris de Burgh's Man On The Line and High On The Emotion, Stevie Nicks' The Other Side of the Mirror and Howard Jones' Human's Lib and Dream Into Action.
+Commercially speaking, he's best known as the producer behind some of the 1980s' biggest albums: Tina Turner's Private Dancer and Break Every Rule, Chris de Burgh's Man On The Line and High On The Emotion, Stevie Nicks' The Other Side of the Mirror, Howard Jones' Human's Lib and Dream Into Action and Rush's Presto and Roll The Bones.

-And, that was around the time he famously turned down the chance to produce Def Leppard.
-Hine knew how much money he was saying “No” to, but still wasn't interested; preferring instead to work with more experimental artists such as Underworld, Bob Geldof and The Fixx; the latter for whom he pretty much reinvented rock guitar.
+He repeatedly turned down the chance to produce many multi-million selling artists including Def Leppard and Pink Floyd, preferring instead to work with more experimental artists such as Underworld, Bob Geldof and The Fixx; the latter for whom he pretty much reinvented rock guitar.

 You may not consciously know a whole lot of Rupert's own music - beyond the quirky The Lone Ranger from his Quantum Jump days perhaps - but the very fact that artists ranging from Tina Turner to Rush chose him to help reinvent their sounds, creating sonic landscapes that were as unexpected as they were undeniably popular, tells its own story, and makes this eclectic Best Of an essential listen.
 Unshy On The Skyline, the Best Of Rupert Hine is out now on Esoteric Recordings.